kdar/dbtogo/README.md

 I don't like using ORMs that do too much magic for me.
 This allows me to generate structs for my massive databases and use database/sql or some other light wrapper ([sqlx](https://github.com/jmoiron/sqlx)).

+I use this for our production backend.
+Pull requests are welcome.

 ### Usage

 `dbtogo --help` will tell you what you want to know.